libp2p/go-libp2p-relay-daemon/README.md

 to store the private key for the identity.
 You can specify the identity file path with the `-identity` option.

+## Private Swarms

+The daemon can be instantiated using a multicodec-encoded V1 Private Swarm Key using the `-swarmkey` argument.
+Simply provide a filepath to the PSK and the daemon will automatically configure itself to use this for connections.
+Note that this limits the daemon to only use PSK-supported protocols, excluding QUIC and WebTransport as options.

 ## Configuration

 `libp2p-relay-daemon` accepts a `-config` option that specifies its configuration; if omitted it will use